isomerpages/moe-greendalesec/_student-and-admin-service/Student Support.md

 <h3>Education &amp; Career Guidance Counsellor</h3>
 <p>Our ECG counsellor helps students at schools, polytechnics and ITE explore
 their strengths, interest and aspirations.
-Through conversations with the students, she support students in achieving their post-secondary aspirations.</p>
+Through conversations with the students, he support students in achieving their post-secondary aspirations.</p>
 <h3>Student Health Advisor</h3>
 <p>The SHA is a qualified and trained nurse stationed in selected secondary
 schools.
 Our SHA provides advice and guidance for the students with health-related